-Co-administration of diltiazem (240 mg Cardizem $CD^{\$}$) with topiramate (150 mg/day) resulted in a 10% decrease in C{max} and a 25% decrease in diltiazem AUC, a 27% decrease in C{max} and an 18% decrease in desacetyl diltiazem AUC, and no effect on N-desmethyl diltiazem.
-Co-administration of topiramate with diltiazem resulted in a 16% increase in C{max} and a 19% increase in AUC12 of topiramate.
+Co-administration of diltiazem hydrochloride extended-release with topiramate (150 mg/day) resulted in a 10% decrease in C{max} and a 25% decrease in diltiazem AUC, a 27% decrease in C{max} and an 18% decrease in desacetyl diltiazem AUC, and no effect on N-desmethyl diltiazem.
+Co-administration of topiramate with diltiazem hydrochloride extended-release resulted in a 16% increase in C{max} and a 19% increase in AUC12 of topiramate.